balena-io-hardware/autokit-interface-sw/README.md

 Currently, the Autokit software interface supports:

-- flashing
+- flashing (control over the DUT's SD card/flashing medium, or via usbboot)
 - power on / off
-- controlling the network connection of the DUT
+- controlling the network connection of the DUT, via a wifi hotspot or ethernet connection sharing
 - capturing video output of the DUT
+- sending/recieving serial to/from the DUT

 ### Adding to the Autokit software interface

 The interface is divided into `features`, which are the pieces of functionality the kit can perform.
 Each `feature` can have multiple possible `implementations`, which represent potentially different hardware being used to achieve that functionality.

 An implementation can be added so the kit can support a new piece of hardware, but the class used to create that `implementation` must have the same interface as the rest of the `implementations` that implement that `feature`.

 ## How to use